23 Feb Follow-up on University of Colorado’s “war against Asians” Campus Press column

 Japanese American Citizens League

-The City of Denver’s Commission on Human Rights also sent a letter, signed by the Denver Asian Pacific American Council and supported by a number of other city agencies and organizations, to the community at large and to CU:
+The City of Denver’s Commission on Human Rights also sent a letter, signed by the Denver Asian Pacific American Commission and supported by a number of other city agencies and organizations, to the community at large and to CU: